bbrick21/reading-notes/class1reading.md

 ## Lists
 1. By numbering lines, you can create lists of text
 2. This would be helpful for listing steps
- 1. It appears that you can also indent a bullet point by clicking tab in front of it
+ 3. It appears that you can also indent a bullet point by clicking tab in front of it
+3. Did the indent work?
+4. I guess we will see